-This section was updated for the 2013 Fishery Assessment Plenary after review by the Aquatic Environment Working Group.
-An issue-by-issue analysis is available in the 2012 Aquatic Environment and Biodiversity Annual Review (www.mpi.govt.nz/Default.aspx?TabId=126&id=1644).
+This section was updated for the 2016 Fishery Assessment Plenary.
+An issue-by-issue analysis is available in the 2015 Aquatic Environment and Biodiversity Annual Review (www.mpi.govt.nz/document-vault/11521).

 4.1 Role in the ecosystem

 Snapper are one of the most abundant demersal generalist predators found in the inshore waters of northern New Zealand (Morrison & Stevenson 2001, Kendrick & Francis 2002), and as such are likely to be an important part of the coastal marine ecosystem (Salomon et al 2008).
 Localised depletion of snapper probably occurs within the key parts of the fishery (Parsons et al 2009), and this has unknown consequences for ecosystem functioning in those areas.